MajerAsh/BackendCapstone/README.md

-# MycoMap Server (`mycomap-server`)
+# MycoMap Server (mycomap-server)

 Backend REST API for MycoMap — a mushroom foraging and logging platform.
-This service powers authentication, persistence, and photo uploads for the MycoMap client.
+This service handles authentication, persistence, and photo uploads.

-This repository was previously named **BackendCapstone** and is now named **`mycomap-server`**.

-## Highlights
+## What This Service Does

 - Secure auth with **JWT + bcrypt**
 - **PostgreSQL** persistence (Supabase-compatible)